Roll Yield

 What to Watch

-- GSCI vs. BCOM relative performance — divergences often signal roll yield differentials across sectors
+- GSCI vs. BCOM relative performance, persistent divergences often expose roll yield differentials caused by sector weight differences or roll timing effects

 Frequently Asked Questions